atingupta2006/oci-sre-dec-25/docs/Day-2/02-OCI-Monitoring-Basics/hands-on.md

-## Hands-on Lab

-## Instructor-Optimized, Student-Friendly Document

-This hands-on activity focuses only on the practical elements of **OCI Monitoring**, using the **Compute instance running your Class‑Enrollment application**.
+This hands-on activity focuses only on the practical elements of **OCI Monitoring**, using the **Compute instance running your BharatMart application**.
 Students will learn where metrics come from, how to view them, and how to understand namespaces and metric names.

 ## 1. Objective of This Hands-On